cisocrgroup/Resources/manuals/pocoto-manual.md

 #### llocs directory

-As mentioned before, if you want to use \pocoto{} in combination with [ocropy](https://github.com/tmbdev/ocropy) you need the line locations (horizontal pixel coordinate of each character measured along its text line image) in the llocs files for all the input documents. \pocoto{} expects the llocs to reside in a directory on the same level as the directory of the hOCR files.
+As mentioned before, if you want to use \pocoto{} in combination with [Ocropus](https://github.com/tmbdev/ocropy) you need the line locations (horizontal pixel coordinate of each character measured along its text line image) in the llocs files for all the text line image. \pocoto{} expects the llocs to reside in a directory on the same level as the directory of the hOCR files.
 Additionally the name of the directory *must* contain the string `hocr` (e.g., `ocropus-hocr`).
 The llocs